 Transitioning to a Circular Economy

-To promote a circular economy, you need to transition from a linear economy to a circular one.
+To promote a circular economy, you must transition from a linear economy to a circular one.
 This means moving away from the traditional take-make-dispose model and towards a more sustainable approach that focuses on reducing waste and maximizing the use of resources.

 Promoting Circular Economy

-To promote a circular economy, you need to raise awareness and educate people about the benefits of this approach.
+To promote a circular economy, you need to raise awareness and educate people about its benefits.
 This can be done through various means, such as workshops, seminars, and conferences.
 You can also use social media and other online platforms to spread the word and engage with people.

 Circular Economy Strategy

-To achieve a circular economy, you must develop a comprehensive strategy outlining your goals and objectives.
+You must develop a comprehensive strategy outlining your goals and objectives to achieve a circular economy.
 This strategy should include a roadmap that outlines the steps you need to take to achieve your goals.
 It should also include metrics and indicators to measure your progress and ensure you are on track.

 Circular Economy Procurement